exasol/script-languages-release/flavors/README.md

 We provide three flavors for different Exasol versions.
 The flavors only specify the minimal Exasol version with which they are compatible.

+- standard-EXASOL-7.1.0
+  - Base Image: ubuntu:18.04
+  - Compatible Exasol Versions: 7.1.\* (but likely also with 7.0 and 6.2.\*)
+  - Available languages: Java 11, Python 2.7, Python 3.6 and R 3.4
+  - [Here](standard-EXASOL-7.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 - standard-EXASOL-7.0.0
   - Base Image: ubuntu:18.04
   - Compatible Exasol Versions: 7.0.\* (but likely also with 6.2.\*)